maniartech/vault/README.md

 | **Performance**          | Asynchronous, non-blocking | Synchronous, can block UI |
 | **Transaction Support**  | Complete transaction support for reliable data operations | None                  |

+## Vault Roadmap

+Since the vault is baesd on IndexDB database as storage provider, it is possible to make it more powerful and useful.
+Here are some planned features and their implementation status.

+### Core Features

+- [x] Extensible Vault class that has following qualities
+  - Provides a simple interface similar to local and session storages
+  - Supports indexers and dot notation for intuitive and ergonomic access
+  - Store large amount of data
+  - Perorm transactional in non-blocking asynchronous manner
+- [x] Global default vault instance for ease of use
+- [x] Support custom databases

+### Advanced Features - Middleware and Encryption

+- [x] Middleware support
+- [x] Support encrypted values to safeguard sensitive data in the vault

+### Other Advanced Features

+- [ ] Support multiple update in a single transaction
+- [ ] Automatic expiration of values based on TTL, Session Timeout and other expiration policies
+- [ ] Support for vault data backup and restore

 ## Contributing

 Contributions to `vault-storage` are welcome.
 Please ensure that your code adheres to the existing style and includes tests covering new features or bug fixes.